6 Business Impacts of Poor Communication In the Workplace

 6. Increased absenteeism

-As touched on above, poor communication severely impacts employee satisfaction and engagement.
+The impact of poor communication in the workplace shows up pretty significantly in employee satisfaction and engagement rates.
 If employees aren’t up and leaving the company, research shows that many of them will choose to simply not show up for work.
 One company revealed that 18% of the variation in sickness and absence rates were due to variations in communication practices.
 Another study revealed that when employees feel fully informed, absence rates are below average.

-It’s undeniable that poor communication impacts the bottom line.
+It’s undeniable that poor communication in the workplace impacts the bottom line.
 For companies to stay competitive, effective communication skills, strategies, and tools are a must.